-In situations where an investigator has significant financial interests in a company engaged in research with the university, consideration is given on a case-by-case basis as to whether or not the investigator may be involved in the university research activity involving the company in which they have significant financial interests.
-General principles applying to such interactions include ensuring that the conflicted individual not be involved in any way, neither on behalf of the company nor on behalf of the university, in contract, financial, or other transactions between the company and the university.
+In situations where an investigator has significant financial interests in a company engaged in research with the university, consideration is given on a case-by-case basis as to whether or not the investigator may be involved in the university research activity involving the company in which he/she has significant financial interests.

+General principles applying to such interactions between the university and companies in which investigators (or other faculty or staff members) have significant financial interests include ensuring that the conflicted individual not be involved in any way - on behalf of the company or on behalf of the university - in contract, financial, or other transactions between the company and the university.
 Additionally, any proposed company use of university space, equipment, or other resources must be approved by the university under documented agreements that include the terms around the purpose, duration, cost, and other relevant specifics of such use.

-In general, unless the sponsor specifically indicates otherwise or as specified below, an investigator may engage in non-clinical university research involving an entity in which he or she has significant financial interests if management strategies are in place, including some or all of the following:
+In general, unless the sponsor specifically indicates otherwise or as specified below, an investigator may engage in non-clinical university research involving an entity in which he or she has significant financial interests if under management strategies that may include some or all of the following: